 - 3.1 The Ph.D.
 Committee: The Ph.D.
 Committee has responsibility for the direction of the Ph.D.
 Program.
 The Committee consists of the Ph.D.
 Program Director, as appointed by the Social Work Dean, and members of the faculty appointed by the Dean in consultation with the Director.
 The Committee also has responsibility for admitting Ph.D. students, supervising the Ph.D. curriculum, administering Qualifying Examinations, and in general, implementing the policies and procedures of the Ph.D.
 Program.
 In addition, each year Ph.D. student representatives are asked to participate as non-voting members of the Committee. - 3.2 Student Advising: Academic advising of social work doctoral students is an important function and serves different objectives during the student's progress throughout the Ph.D.
 Program.
 In general, the advising function consists of supervision of the student's course of study, assistance with obtaining financial aid, employment, and research opportunities, and mentoring as the student adapts to the role of social work scholar. - 3.2.1 Program Phases: The Ph.D.
 Program can be divided into three phases. - (1) The first phase consists of core required course work, including elective courses.
 For full-time students, these courses are usually taken in the first two years of the Ph.D.
 Program. - (2) The second phase or Pre-Candidacy applies to the remainder of the core courses through successful completion of the Qualifying Examination (QE) and may include all the required electives. - (3) Candidacy is the third phase, which continues through completion of the dissertation requirements.
 A student may complete additional electives during this phase.
 As academic advising functions differ, it is possible that a student will have a different advisor during each phase.
 The procedures for selection and advisor functions during each phase follows. - 3.2.2 Student Academic Advisor and Faculty Mentors: Faculty mentors are assigned by the Ph.D.
 Program Director in consultation with individual faculty at the time of admission and their most important functions include academic support during the course of study and guidance in developing research and writing skills.
 Because knowledge of the Ph.D.
 Program procedures is critical to these advising functions faculty mentors should be familiar with the Ph.D.
-Program requirements including the dissertation process. - 3.2.3 Formation of the Qualifying Examination (QE) Committee: Each student will form a QE Committee comprised of three tenure-line faculty members; exceptions must be approved by the PhD Program Committee.
+Program requirements including the dissertation process.

+3.2.3 Formation of the Qualifying Examination (QE) Committee: Each student will form a QE Committee comprised of three tenure-line faculty members from the College of Social Work; exceptions must be approved by the student's advisor, PhD Program Director, and PhD Program Committee.
+QE Committee chairs should be a tenured faculty member in the College of Social Work.
 Students are strongly encouraged to consult with the Ph.D.
 Director prior to establishing their committee.
 The student will invite one faculty member to chair his or her committee and will consult with the Chair regarding identification and selection of the additional two members.
 Normally, QE committee members may eventually serve on the student's dissertation committee.
 Thus, committee members should have substantive and/or methodological expertise to support the student's inquiry.
 The Ph.D. committee will review and approve each student's QE Committee.
-Students are encouraged to consult with the PhD Director before establishing their committee.
+Students must remove Incomplete grades from all required courses prior to proposing the Qualifying Exam.